Codecademy/docs/content/lua/concepts/tables/terms/pack/pack.md

 ---
 Title: 'pack()'
-Description: 'Returns a table as a result from multiple values passed to it.'
+Description: 'Returns a table comprised of the multiple values passed to it.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'